anaclumos/extracranial/Research/pages/Did Bondee Really Suddenly Rise.md

 Yesterday, we took a closer look into [[Bondee]]: [[Sudden Rise of Bondee]].
 But did it suddenly rise?

 :::danger
-This article examines the connection between [[Bondee]] and Zheli, a now-shut-down Chinese service, and the allegations of personal information infringement regarding Zheli. [[Bondee]] has not yet encountered any information infringement cases or operational security problems.
+This article examines the connection between [[Bondee]] and Zheli, a now-shut-down [[중국|Chinese]] service, and the allegations of personal information infringement regarding Zheli. [[Bondee]] has not yet encountered any information infringement cases or operational security problems.
 We cannot draw a definitive conclusion about [[Bondee]] simply from a few speculations.
 This article does not raise suspicions about the [[Bondee]] service.
 Please keep this part in mind and read it.
 :::

 [[Metadream]], the company behind [[Bondee]], was founded in Sep 2022. [[Bondee]] launched on January 7, 2023, with great quality. [[Bondee]] also topped multiple [[app store]] charts across Asia within a month.
 Such a Mega-hit for an early startup.
 They feel very **prepared** and well-established.
 Isn't it strange?